Variable Recurring Payments (VRP) enable you to receive payments from customers on a recurring basis.

 Sweeping VRPs are payments between a customers account, as defined by the CMA.
 For example, moving money between current accounts, paying off credit card debt, or moving money to savings.

 Commercial VRPs are payments that don't fall within the scope of sweeping as defined by the CMA.
 This includes applications such as e-commerce payments, subscriptions to a variable service, or investments.

 When you create a mandate, you provide a

 scope to specify whether it is for commercial or sweeping payments.

-To set up a recurring payment, your user has to authorise a payment mandate.
-A mandate is an agreement of the authorisation that a customer has given you to take payments from their payment account.
+To set up recurring payments, your user must first authorise a payment mandate.
+This mandate represents the authorisation that a user has given you to take payments from their payment account.

 At a high level, the steps required to progress a user to making a payment are as follows: